shkao/copilote/vocabulaire/README.md

 ## Ideal process

-1. Collect words from images or 法語助手 or Online Dictionary Helper
+1. Collect words from images, 法語助手, or Online Dictionary Helper
-2. Sanitize words, check if it's already in Anki
+2. Sanitize words, check if it's already in Anki (TODO: check across all the decks)
-3. If not, look up in https://www.frdic.com/ for the meaning, and find related picture for the word.
+3. If not, look up in OSX dictionary for the meaning, and augment with LLM/related picture for the word.
 4. Add the card to Anki

 ## Prompt